top of page

 Dr. Chanca is one of the most distorted narratives within the confines of tainoism.
 The actual writings detailing Dr. Chanca's experience is majority lifted out of La Historia de las Indias written by Bartolome De Las Casas.

-RH Major's Select Letters of Christopher Columbus first imprinted 1847 but published in January 1848 republished in 1870, populates the majority of the book with content from La Historia (see above) and retroactively adding the word Tayno of which is not present in earlier copies of La Historia.
+RH Major's Select Letters of Christopher Columbus was first printed 1847, published in January 1848, and republished in 1870.
+The majority of the book is populated with content from La Historia (see above) retroactively adding the word Tayno of which is not present in earlier copies of La Historia.
 The word "Taino" specifically is not present in the Select Letters.
 Both the 1800's versions of La Historia and RH Major's Select Letters were published by the Haklyut Society.
-On Internet Archives, the book is misattributed to Christopher Columbus and Dr. Diego Chanca.
+On Internet Archives, the book is misattributed to Christopher Columbus and Dr. Diego Chanca, not, Richard Henry Major.

 Select letters of Christopher Columbus, With Other Original Documents, Relating to His Four Voyages to the New World , RH Major, Published by the Haklyut Society (1870)